goofballLogic/hyperset/hs2-api.md

 ##getItemOrTemplate( collectionName, itemId, callback )
 This method should attempt to locate an item by id within the collection specified.
 If the item does not exist, a template should be returned instead.
 The template conforms to the specified shape for an item.
 Hyperset calls this method e.g. when rendering the HTML editing forms, which when submitted result in a call to **upsertItem**.
-The template should contain an id which is guaranteed to be unique for an item which has not yet been created.

-> ######hyperset tests needed
-> hyperset will respect the id returned from a subsequent upsertItem call, so there is no necessity for the id returned as part of a template to be the same id as that of the resource eventually created from the template.
+The template should contain the specified id.
 #####collectionName
 The unique identifier for the collection
 #####itemId
 The unique identifier of the item within the collection to try to find.
 ###callback( err, itemOrTemplate, isExistingItem )
 #####err
-> ######hyperset tests needed
->If the collection does not exist, the protocol-specific ```BadRequestError``` *must* be returned
+If the collection does not exist, the protocol-specific ```ConflictError``` *must* be returned

 #####itemOrTemplate
 An itemOrTemplate *must* conform to the shape outlined for items in the **getItem** method